 The most common housing type in the borough is a semi-detached house.
-44.8 per cent of households live in such a property, with the next most-common types a detached house with 25.5 per cent of properties and terraced with 19.4 per cent
+44.8 per cent of households lived in such a property as of the 2021 census, with the next most-common types a detached house, with 25.5 per cent of properties, and terraced with 19.4 per cent.

-Table 11: Type of the borough's households
+Table 11: Type of the borough's households, 2021 census